rlite/rlite/README.md

     >>> help(rlite)

 in the Python interpreter, in order to see the available classes.
-The **rina-rr-tool** script is an example written using these bindings.
+The **rina-echo** script is an example written using these bindings.